TwitchingAstronaut/TwitchingAstronaut.github.io/src/pages/Projects/cyber-range.md

 I'm currently studying a Certificate IV in Cybersecurity and for the Cluster course "Cyber Incident Response Threat Cluster" (VU23220 VU23221)
 We have been tasked with creating an Incident Response Exercise(IRx).

-This document will hopefully serve a howto guide on how I setup the network for our IRx.
+This document will hopefully serve a how-to guide on how I setup the network for our IRx.

 ## Requirements
 ### Resources